-(1) Dr. Slessor was appointed President of the Company effective October 24, 2013.

-- (2) The dollar amounts shown are based on the fair value of the award as of the grant date.
-The fair value of our fiscal 2014 time-based stock awards was based on the closing fair market value of our common stock as reported on the NASDAQ Global Market on the grant date.
-The fair value of our fiscal 2014 and 2013 market-based stock awards was derived under a Monte Carlo simulation model while the fair value of the prior years' performance-based stock awards was based on the closing fair market value of our common stock as reported on the NASDAQ Global Market on the grant date.
-Assumptions used in the calculation of these amounts are described in Note 11, Stock-Based Compensation, to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 27, 2014. - (3) Represents amounts earned for performance in the applicable year under our company's Employee Incentive Plan, which is described under "Compensation Discussion and Analysis" in this Proxy Statement.
-Also as described in the "Compensation Discussion and Analysis", Dr. Slessor separately received the amount set forth in the "Bonus (\$)" column based on MicroProbe results. - (4) The amounts in this column represent matching contributions under our company 401(k) Plan. - (5) The dollar amount shown includes a time-based restricted stock unit award and a market-based restricted stock unit award.
-The market-based restricted stock unit award grant date valuation of \$687,500, \$500,000, \$375,000 and \$125,000 for Thomas St. Dennis, Michael D. Slessor, Michael M. Ludwig and Stuart L. Merkadeau, respectively, is derived from certain market performance criteria which is based on the Company's Total Shareholder Return (TSR) for the period from April 1, 2014 to March 31, 2016 relative to the TSR of the companies identified as being part of the S&P Semiconductor Select Industry Index (FormFactor peer companies).
+- (1) Dr. Slessor was appointed Chief Executive Officer of the Company effective December 28, 2014. - (2) The dollar amounts shown are based on the fair value of the award as of the grant date.
+The fair value of our fiscal 2015 time-based stock awards was based on the closing fair market value of our common stock as reported on the NASDAQ Global Market on the grant date.
+The fair value of our market-based stock awards was derived under a Monte Carlo simulation model.
+The fair value of our fiscal 2015 option awards was calculated using the Black-Scholes option pricing model.
+Assumptions used in the calculation of these amounts are described in Note 11, Stock-Based Compensation, to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 26, 2015. - (3) Represents amounts earned for performance in the applicable year under our company's Employee Incentive Plan, which is described under "Compensation Discussion and Analysis" in this Proxy Statement. - (4) The amounts in this column represent matching contributions under our company 401(k) Plan. - The dollar amount shown includes time-based and market-based restricted stock unit awards.
+The market-based restricted stock unit award grant date valuation of \$395,500 and \$444,938 for Michael D. Slessor and Michael M. Ludwig, respectively, is derived from certain market performance criteria which is based on the Company's Total Shareholder Return (TSR) for the period from April 1, 2015 to March 31, 2017 relative to the TSR of the companies identified as being part of the S&P Semiconductor Select Industry Index.
 The payout range for the market-based restricted stock unit award is 0% to 125% with the grant date valuation representing the maximum achievement of 125%.
-The actual value based on performance may be below the level presented in the chart.
+The actual value based on performance may be below the level presented in the chart. - (6) The fair value of our stock option award granted to Dr. Slessor exclude the impact of estimated forfeitures.
+Assumptions used in the calculation of these amounts are described in Note 11-Stock-Based Compensation to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 26, 2015.